 For emergency assistance with technology, contact the IT Help Desk at (616) 234-4357.
 If you are teaching a class that depends heavily on technology, it is recommended that you have a back-up plan if the technology in the classroom becomes unavailable.

 Do I know where to go for Instructional Technology support?

-The office of Distance Learning and Instructional Technologies (DLIT) is located in 316 Raleigh J. Finkelstein Hall, formerly Main Building.
-DLIT provides instructional technology training, resources, and support for faculty.
-Additionally, DLIT provides training and support in the development and delivery of Online and Hybrid courses.
-The DLIT team can assist with Blackboard questions as well as the use of other instructional technologies.
+The office of Teaching, Learning, and Distance Education is located in 373 Raleigh J. Finkelstein Hall, formerly Main Building.
+TLDE provides instructional technology training, resources, and support for faculty.
+Additionally, TLDE provides training and support in the development and delivery of Online and Hybrid courses.
+The TLDE team can assist with Blackboard questions as well as the use of other instructional technologies.

 Do I know about Media Technologies?